 Can you make a full-time income blogging by private ad sales alone?

 I’ve found that it is nearly impossible to make a full-time income blogging with private ad sales alone.
-Most private sponsors who work directly with bloggers are small business owners who have a smaller marketing budgets than larger companies who can afford to work with third-party PR agencies.
+Most private sponsors who work directly with bloggers are small business owners.
+They have smaller marketing budgets than larger companies who can afford to work with third-party PR agencies.
 I have never met a blogger who claims to make a full-time income blogging via private ad sales alone.

-Because it was not a good investment of my time to work with a lot of private sponsors at once, I have scaled way back on private sponsorships in 2016.
+Because it wasn’t a good time investment to work with lots of private sponsors at once, I’ve scaled way back.
 I currently only work with one private sponsor.

 The Amazon Associates program was illegal in my state my first three years of blogging, and I shouted for joy when it opened in February 2014.
 (It is still not legal in several states because of tax codes.)